 Enrollment is automatic, and there is no cost to you, but you must maintain at least a 25% appointment.
 Your effective date is the first day of the month in which you begin work, and your end date is the last day of the month in which you work.
 You may purchase insurance for any part of the year during which your department won’t cover the cost.

-All international students are automatically charged for the insurance and charges are added to your MyUTK account; to have this charge removed, since your department pays for the insurance, you must complete a waiver form available through Student Health.
+All international students are automatically charged for the insurance, and charges are added to your MyUTK account; to remove this charge since your department pays for the insurance, you must complete a waiver form available through Student Health.

 Because we enroll more than 2000 students, it can take several weeks for Student Health to get you active in the system.

 You may have to pay for your prescription or doctor’s visit, wait for insurance confirmation, and then send your receipt along with a claim form to the insurance company for reimbursement.

 Degree-seeking students enrolled in a minimum of six undergraduate hours or three graduate hours and students participating in a co-op program or practice teaching program.

 All international students are automatically enrolled.

 Students who have previously been enrolled in the student health insurance plan may be eligible to enroll in a continuation plan.
 Contact the insurance company directly to advise them of your graduation (or ineligibility) date to see what plan is available.